codio/knowledge/source/instructors/authoring/assessments/parameterized.rst

 See the first image on this page for an example of creating parameters.
 Once created, you can then refer to parameters throughout the other fields in your assessment and in the page your assessment is added (e.g. instructions on the **General** tab, fields on the **Execution** tab, rationale on the **Grading** tab, instructions before the assessment).

    .. image:: /img/guides/param_instructions2.png
+      :width: 600
       :alt: Parameters in question field

    .. image:: /img/guides/param_execution.png
+      :width: 600
-      :alt: Parameters in fields of multiple choice assessment
+      :alt: Parameters in fields of standard code test

 Creating parameters from on web-based content
 ----------------------------------------------